WATCH: Pilot Rescued From LA Plane Crash Seconds Before Train Rams Into Wreckage

 The daring rescue of a pilot who went down in the crash of a small, single-engine airplane in the Los Angeles neighborhood of Pacoima was captured on police body camera footage Sunday afternoon.

+Police body-camera video captured the heart-pounding moments as officers pulled a man from the wreckage of a downed plane Sunday just seconds before it was struck by a passenger train.

-The plane crashed on or near train tracks next to the Whiteman Airport around 2:09 p.m.
+The plane crashed on or near train tracks in Pacoima next to the Whiteman Airport around 2:09 p.m.
 PT, the Los Angeles Fire Department said.

-Several LAPD officers can be seen in bodycam footage pulling the pilot out of the downed plane and pulling him back from the tracks — just seconds before an oncoming train crashes through the wreckage.
+Several LAPD officers can be seen in bodycam footage pulling the pilot out of the downed plane and then back away from the tracks — just seconds before an oncoming train crashes through the wreckage.

-First responders from the LAFD medically evaluated the pilot, whose age and gender are not yet available, then transported them to a regional trauma center.
+First responders from the LAFD medically evaluated the pilot, whose age and gender were not released, then transported them to a regional trauma center.
 The nature and severity of any injuries they may have sustained are not yet known.

 According to the Federal Aviation Administration, the plane was a single-engine Cessna 172.
 They confirmed the pilot was the only person on board and that no one on the ground was injured.